 Transfer of additional information between server and client

-This article shows how to transfer additional data of simple type mapped to items as edges, nodes, graph, etc. between server and client.
+This article shows how to transfer additional data of simple and complex type mapped to items as edges, nodes, graph, etc. between server and client.

 It is often necessary to transfer data which is not part of the default implementation between server and client, additional information to influence the layout or the visual representation of the graph and its elements, for instance.